mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 ## Creating a Chatbot Application
 Getting a response from the LLM is great, but we cannot communicate back and forth with it.
-It's not really a chatbot unless we can follow up with questions and it understands the context of our conversation.
+It's not truly a chatbot unless we can follow up with questions, and it understands the context of our conversation.
 To create a real chatbot, we will use Gradio.

 ### Creating the User Interface with Gradio
-First, Gradio used to generate a user interface that we can use for chatting with our LLM.
+First, Gradio is used to generate a user interface that we can use for chatting with our LLM.
 [Gradio](https://www.gradio.app/) is an open-source Python package that can be used to quickly build a web application for a machine learning model or API.

 ```python
 import gradio as gr